null Skip to main content

 What do I need in order to make Koicha?

-From top: Chasen, Matcha-jyawan, Natsume (Matcha powder holder), Chashaku, Tea Strainer
+From top: Chasen, Matcha bowl, Natsume (Matcha powder holder), Chashaku, Tea Strainer

 The Chasen (bamboo whisk) for Koicha is different from the one used for Usucha.
-While Usucha Chasens have 100 bristles, Koicha Chasens would be about 80 bristles.
-This is because the Chasen is used to mix, but not to make the bubbles.
+While Usucha Chasens generally have 100 prongs, Koicha Chasens would have about 80 prongs or less.
+Koicha preparation doesn't require a high number of prongs as you're not whisking the tea.

 Step 1: Soak the Chasen in water or hot water